ValerieAldunce/dsci_project/PROPOSAL.md

 <!-- #region -->
 # Method
-To analyse this data we will...

 We will use the variables age, cholesterol level, and blood pressure level because they are all known factors in the likelihood of an individual to develope heart disease.
 The older a patient is the higher the risk of heart disease becomes especially above the age of 65.
 The higher a patients cholesterol levels, the likely it is that thier arteries can get damaged and cloged which can result in heart disease.
 Similarly, if patients have high blood sugar levels, they are more likely to have damaged blood vessels and nerves that control their heart, which increases the risk of heart disease.

 Sources: https://memorialhermann.org/services/specialties/heart-and-vascular/healthy-living/education/heart-disease-and-age , https://familyheart.org/cholesterol-is-key , https://www.cdc.gov/diabetes/library/features/diabetes-and-heart.html

-One way we will visualize the results ...
+To analyse this data we will classify it.
+First we will One way we will visualize the results ...